What is Machine Learning and Machine Learning Techniques: Complete Guide

+What is big data machine learning?
 Once big data — structured and unstructured data — is collected by an enterprise, it has to be analyzed for patterns and insights.
 This leads to better decision-making within an organization.
 Compared to the earlier days, this is also a scientific, evidence-based way of doing business.
 Big data analysis offers interaction with data that was not possible with the earlier, traditional enterprise business intelligence systems.

 Data analytics can be used by businesses in their marketing and sales activities for targeting leads, prospects, and customers with cross-selling and upselling offers.